 The Hidden Biases in Leadership Selection - And How to Overcome Them

-Leadership is the backbone of any organization.
+The Hidden Biases in Leadership Selection - And How to Overcome Them Leadership is the backbone of any organization.
 Yet, when it comes to selecting leaders, biases can often cloud our judgment, leading to suboptimal decisions.
-Research shows that the most common biases in leadership selection aren’t always conscious, but their impact can be profound.
-For instance, a 2021 study found that organizations with unconscious bias in their hiring processes experienced 30% higher turnover rates, highlighting the tangible consequences of these biases.
-Let’s dive into the science behind these biases and explore actionable solutions to mitigate them.
+Research shows that the most common biases in leadership selection aren't always conscious, but their impact can be […]

 The Most Common Biases in Leadership Selection